Key Steps in Selling Your Home with a HELOC

 If a HELOC isn’t the right choice, there are several other financing options:

-Each option has different terms and conditions, so it’s crucial to review them in relation to your financial situation and goals.
+Each option has different terms and conditions, so it’s crucial to review them to understand your financial situation and goals.

 How to Present Your HELOC Situation to Prospective Buyers